 A general topology model of nodes and edges is defined in ISO 19107: Spatial Schema.
 While consistent with conceptual geometry, this topology model is defined separate from the geometric realization and may provide a general framework to define the scale-free catchment topology using the model of nodes and edges.
 Such a model can be seen as being comparable to the linear shape and origin of a river reference system as well as the connecting link and node to navigate in the catchment network upstream or downstream.
 A catchment may be topologically realized as a solid bounded by inflow/outflow faces, each face bounded by inflow/outflow edges, and each edge bounded by inflow/outflow nodes.
 Each of these realizations can be represented using an appropriate geometry type.

 Understanding the catchment as a hydrologically determined complex, various multiple realizations of the logical catchment may be derived from the basic topological feature realization.
-The domain-specific feature types and properties defined in this standard to model the catchment’s topology, its realization(s) and representation(s), may also be used to express catchment topology expressed in linked data and data products.
+The domain-specific feature types and properties defined in this standard to model the catchment’s topology, its feature realization(s) and geometric representation(s), may also be used to express catchment topology expressed in linked data and data products.
 Such data and products will normally represent a specific aspect of the hydrosphere or a particular place or time where water occurs or is distributed.
 Furthermore, special network or routing models may be related to the hierarchical network of catchments.

 River Reference System, comparison with ISO linear referencing model